Investment Case – Marcopolo

 It's not common for managers to share investment theses while they're still in their portfolios, largely due to the risk of making a public error if the future turns out to be contrary to our expectations.
 However, we believe this transparency will help our shareholders (and potential new shareholders) visualize what we consider a good investment thesis.
 Therefore, we decided put our mouth where our money is!

-This thesis, like any other, has its risks.
-What we seek are investment opportunities where the probability of gain is substantially greater than the probability of loss.
-We will briefly explore here the main factors that led us to the conviction that this is the case with Marcopolo.
+Like any investment, this thesis carries risks.
+What we seek are opportunities where the probability of gain is meaningfully greater than the probability of loss.
+In this letter, we will outline the key factors that led us to develop conviction that this is the case with Marcopolo.

 Pre-pandemic History